Wainwright in Lakeland

 The original A4 receipt for the leather-bound edition is rarer than the book itself

 In 1985, the Gazette amended and republished Wainwright in Lakeland.
-An estimated 3,000 copies were printed, and Harry Griffin wrote the foreword.
+An estimated 3,000 copies were printed for this new edition.
+Adding to the book’s significance, Harry Griffin, a respected writer and a notable figure in the world of fellwalking and outdoor journalism, was invited to write the foreword.

 The Wainwright in Lakeland 1985 edition came in three different case variants